 Commissions in cTrader are charged based on the volume of the deal.
-Your broker decides on whether to charge commissions, how much should be charge and how they should be charged (USD volume, Lots, Basis Points).
-Commissions which are charged in a currency different to your account currency will be converted into your account currency.
+Your broker decides on whether to charge commissions, how much should be charged, and how they should be charged (USD volume, Lots, Basis Points).
+The Commissions that are charged in a currency different from your account currency will be converted into your account currency.

 There are a huge number of variables contributing to the Price and the Spread.
 When trading in true market conditions the spread can become wider, or it can even become negative.
-Factors which do influence it are your brokers Liquidity Provider(s), your brokers settings, the time of day (trading session), news announcements and market sentiment to name a few.
-All of these things affect the prices which you are seeing.
+Factors that do influence it are your brokers' Liquidity Provider(s), your brokers' settings, the time of day (trading session), news announcements and market sentiment to name a few.
+All of these things affect the prices that you are seeing.

 Please Note: cTrader is a non-dealing desk platform.
-It is impossible for your broker to manipulate pricing, charts and history.
+Your broker can’t manipulate pricing, charts, and history.

-cTrader is a Multi-Asset-Class CFD trading platform which supports a huge variety of markets, falling under a number of different asset classes, including Stocks, Indices, Commodities, Forex, Exchange Traded Funds and more.
+cTrader is a Multi-Asset-Class CFD trading platform that supports a huge variety of markets, falling under a number of different asset classes, including Stocks, Indices, Commodities, Forex, Exchange Traded Funds and more.
 If you want to trade symbols your broker isn’t offering, you should contact them directly and request via them.
-Adding new symbols is a decision which is made by your broker.
+Adding new symbols is a decision that is made by your broker.

 Swap rates are applied by your broker.
 When you hold a position overnight your broker also incurs fees from their liquidity provider, the fees you are charged reflect the fees your broker is charged.
 We recommend you contact your broker for more information about their Swap rates.

-While cTrader does have the capacity for processing orders within milliseconds, however this doesn’t guarantee your orders will be filled within that time period.
-Your brokers Liquidity Provider can affect latency, mostly if the counterparty which is filling your order is located in New York, while your broker's cServer is located in London and you are located in Auckland for example.
+While cTrader does have the capacity for processing orders within milliseconds, however, this doesn’t guarantee your orders will be filled within that time period.
+Your brokers' Liquidity Provider can affect latency, mostly if the counterparty that is filling your order is located in New York, while your broker's cServer is located in London and you are located in Auckland for example.

 Different brokers also have different configurations of proxies from Spotware’s global proxy cloud.
 Your broker can add as many as they wish from a selection of dozens of key locations throughout the world.